codeface-io/SwiftObserver/readme.md

 ## <a id="why"></a>8.
 Why the Hell Another Reactive Library?

 SwiftObserver diverges from convention.
-It follows the reactive idea in generalizing the observer pattern.
+It follows the reactive idea in generalizing the *Observer Pattern*.
 But it doesn't inherit the metaphors, terms, types, or function- and operator arsenals of common reactive libraries.
 This freed us to create something we love.

 What you might like: